visgl/luma.gl/docs/get-started/hello-instancing-low.md

 });
 ```

 If all went well, you should see the same scene as drawn by the high- and mid-level apps: four triangles of different colors.
+See the live demo [here](/examples/getting-started/hello-instancing-low).

 We simply used luma.gl's `shadertools` and `gltools` to provide polyfilled instanced drawing and compose our shaders from modules.
 The full code for the app is available below:
 ```js
 import {assembleShaders} from '@luma.gl/shadertools';
 import {polyfillContext} from '@luma.gl/gltools';